Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 == The Challenge: State Explosion

-The fundamental challenge in model checking is the *state explosion problem*.
+The main challenge in model checking is the *state explosion problem*.
-Consider a system with $n$ boolean variables:
+For a system with $n$ boolean variables, the state space size grows as:

 $ |S| = 2^n $

-where $S$ is the set of all possible states.
-The number of states grows _exponentially_ with the number of variables.
+This exponential growth with the number of variables makes exhaustive enumeration quickly infeasible:
-For even modest systems:
 - 10 variables $=>$ 1,024 states
 - 20 variables $=>$ 1,048,576 states
-- 30 variables $=>$ 1,073,741,824 states (over a billion!)
+- 30 variables $=>$ 1,073,741,824 states (over a billion)
-- 100 variables $=>$ $1.27 times 10^30$ states (impossible to enumerate!)
+- 100 variables $=>$ $1.27 times 10^30$ states (impossible to enumerate)

 Traditional _explicit-state_ model checking stores each state individually, making verification infeasible for systems with more than a few million states.